Grigori Aleksandrov: Legacy

 In 2014, Gender scholar Natalya Pushkareva wrote the comparative analysis on women in science portrayal: "The heroine of Grigory Aleksandrov's film Springtime is the first character of physicist Irina Nikitina played by Lyubov Orlova.
 The scientist lived alone in a two-story, bourgeois-looking apartment with a housekeeper, she was drinking her tea from the finest porcelain and tamed solar energy.
 The government was forming such a stereotype about the life of scientists, the myth of wealth.
 And those who were then loyal to the authorities and dealt with the allowed topic only, they had dachas and apartments.
 For the comparison, let's take the 2013-2014 film A Second Breath, also about a woman physicist Masha Sheveleva.
 In this plot, the main character is cheated on by her husband, with no housekeeper, she has a cruel shortage of money (and there are two children in her arms), she is not accepted by the "nano center".
 That is as our cinema has evolved, after over half a century, from the image of a woman professor, the one to whom the Soviet government gave everything just for her work, to a modern scientific worker whose work is not appreciated and is not adequately being paid.
 And they try to put it into the minds that a women's personal happiness is more important than her success in science, and, if she wants a scientific achievement, she should look for a husband who will replace her in the family.
 I remember such phrases from the series (screenwriters are men): "You are a good woman, Masha, even though you're intelligent!" or "I don't need a bluestocking full of ideas, I need a wife!"...
 These are the ideological concepts of the ruling party, and women's organizations associated with it understand unequivocally: it is necessary to return women to the family, to increase the birth rate.
 This conservative turn towards pronatalist politics has been evident since the early 2000s."

+In 2015, Channel One Russia aired a television series about Grigori Aleksandrov and Lyubov Orlova, titled Orlova and Alexandrov.